-To: Chair and Members of Region of Peel Council CC: Councillor Rowena Santos and Councillor Paul Vicente Mayor Patrick Brown From: Grace United Church REFERRAL TO Human Services RECOMMENDED Subject DIRECTION REQUIRED RECEIPT RECOMMENDED
+To: Chair and Members of Region of Peel Council CC: Councillor Rowena Santos and Councillor Paul Vicente Mayor Patrick Brown From: Grace United Church REFERRAL TO Human Services RECOMMENDED Subject: DIRECTION REQUIRED RECEIPT RECOMMENDED of the cit most ma to Grace The chur ty".

-Grace United Church in downtown Brampton is known as "The church with a heart in the heart of the city".
 This is for good reason.
-Any day you may come by and see some of Brampton's most marginalized and disadvantaged residents on the church grounds - people who have come to Grace Place at Grace United Church for essential support and community.

-The church created Grace Place in 2009 to serve as a gathering place for groups and organizations who make our community better.
-Much of the church building has been dedicated to Grace Place, and church members volunteer with a number of those organizations.

-Chief among the Grace Place organizations is Regeneration Outreach Community, with its mission to marginalized and disadvantaged, but another 20 or so organizations also operate from Grace Place.
-More than 100,000 visits a year are paid to Grace Place and Grace United Church for the services and community to be found here.
-Grace Place is a vital community hub for the Brampton downtown area.

-However, we are now faced with an impossible challenge in the person of Constitution.
-This homeless and suffers from a degenerative disease.
-He is in extreme physical condition and living rough on the grounds of Grace United Church.
-He is aggressive and abusive, and a threat to himself and to the visitors and staff at Grace United Church and Grace Place.
-He urgently needs a permanent placement in a care facility.
-Some details of Constitution and actions are spelled out in the submission you are concurrently receiving from Grace Place.
+Any rginalized and disadvantaged re Place at Grace United Church for ch created Grace Place in 2009 npton is known as "The church with a heart in the heart day you may come by and see some of Brampton's esidents on the church grounds - people who have come or essential support and community. to serve as a gathering place for groups and better.
+Much of the church building has been d to Grace Place, and church m embers volunteer with a number of those mission t from Gra Church fo o marginalized and disadvanta ce Place.
+More than 100,000 vi ons is Regeneration Outreach Community, with its ged, but another 20 or so organizations also operate sits a year are paid to Grace Place and Grace United to be found here.
+Grace Place is a vital community hub homeless living rou to himsel s and suffers from a degenerati gh on the grounds of Grace Un f and to the visitors and staff a ve disease.
+He is in extreme physical condition and ited Church.
+He is aggressive and abusive, and a threat Grace United Church and Grace Place.
+He urgently facility.
+Some details of condition and actions are spelled out in the submission you are concurrently receiving from Grace Place.